mgwalker/mudz.me/_sides/West Texas Black Beans.md

 and rub off the skin.
 Remove the stems and seeds from the chiles and finely chop.

-After the beans have soaked, add to the pot the diced chiles, garlic, tomatillos, and cilantro.
+After the beans have soaked, add to the pot the salt, cumin, oregano, chiles, garlic, tomatillos, and cilantro.
 Bring the pot to a boil on high, then turn the heat down to low, cover the pot, and simmer for 1 hour.